n2048-creative-technology/hybrid-led-controller/README.md

 A combined openFrameworks application that blends the strengths of two existing apps without modifying them:

-- Video ingest + OSC streaming (payload compatible with `wifiLedController`).
+- Video ingest + serial streaming to an ESP‑NOW host bridge.
 - MIDI‑driven LED pattern control (KORG nanoKONTROL2) inspired by `cylinder-led-controller`.

-It lets you switch live between a MIDI‑controlled expression and a video‑driven expression, while streaming LED frames over WiFi/OSC to ESP32 receivers.
+It lets you switch live between a MIDI‑controlled expression and a video‑driven expression, while streaming LED frames over serial to an ESP‑NOW host ESP32 that relays to satellites.

 ## Features